AndreiE91/Java-Lambda-Expressions-Exercises/README.md

 ### Problem 2: Display only names of people who work during certain hour interval and drink coffee at breakfast

-Solution to similar type of problems available in code, sample data file also available in repository files as 'Activities.txt'
+Solution to similar type of problems available in code, sample data file also available in repository files as `Activities.txt`

 ## Usage